twistlock/docs/api/descriptions/policies/firewall_app_network_list_id_delete.md

 Deletes an existing WAAS network list.

-This endpoint is typically called to programmatically update the list, based on threat intelligence gathered by your application.
+This endpoint is typically called to programmatically delete a network list, based on new threat intelligence.

 To invoke this endpoint in the Console UI: